anvial/juju/docs/contributor/reference/worker-package.md

 ---
 myst:
   html_meta:
-    description: "Learn about the Go worker package providing utilities, interfaces, and dependency management for long-lived worker goroutines in Juju."
+    description: "Learn about the Juju worker package providing utilities, interfaces, and dependency management for long-lived worker goroutines in Juju."
 ---

 (worker-package)=